joshhornby/joshhornby.github.io/_posts/2026-02-13-when-to-say-no.md

 title: When to Say No
 date: 2026-02-13 08:00:00
 tags: [tech-lead, leadership, project-management]
 description: "Saying no is one of the most important skills for a tech lead.
-To PMs, to stakeholders, sometimes to your own team.
-Here's how to do it well."
+When to do it, how to phrase it, and how to keep the credibility that makes it work."
 sitemap:
   priority: 0.7
   changefreq: 'monthly'